-Capek’s models are not mechanical life-forms, but come closer to the contemporary notion of a clone, for they’re biological machines that could well be mistaken for humans, much like the “replicants” in “Blade Runner” (1982) or the “cylons” in “Battlestar Galactica” (1978).
-“Robot” was a coinage of Capek’s brother, Josef, who worked as a cartoonist for the leftist daily, Lidové Noviny.
+Capek’s robots are not mechanical life-forms, but come closer to the contemporary notion of a clone, for they’re biological entities that could well be mistaken for humans, much like the “replicants” in “Blade Runner” (1982) or the “cylons” in “Battlestar Galactica” (1978).
+“Robot” was a coinage of Capek’s brother, Josef, who worked as a cartoonist for the leftist daily Lidové Noviny.
 In Czech, it means “forced labor.”

-However, it’s not until “R.U.R. “that there’s a dramatic change in the raison d’être of the man-forged life.
-It exists not for itself, but in serfdom to its “creator,” with no destiny other than as the doer of tasks, which are either too dangerous or too dull and repetitive for humans to perform.
-They are the hewers of wood, the drawers of water as well the typists and the clerks and the waitrons.
+But it’s not until “R.U.R. “that there’s a dramatic shift in the raison d’être of the man-forged life.
+It exists not for itself, but in serfdom to its “creator,” with no destiny other than as the doer of tasks, which are either too dangerous or too dull or too repetitive for humans to perform.
+They are the hewers of wood and the drawers of water as well the stenographers and the clerks and the waitrons.
 There are, after all, “robots of finer and coarser grades,” explains Domin.

-The motive that drives the robots’ clockwork production is purely economic.
-They make the best workers, being the cheapest.
+Robots make the best workers because they’re the cheapest.
 Each costs $150 to build and 0.75 cents an hour to operate.
 By becoming the labor pool in mills, foundries and plantations around the world, these laborers, themselves factory products, in turn, drive down their employers’ costs.

 Domin gushes that in the near future, they’ll produce so much of everything—from corn to cloth—that “things will be practically, without price.”
 Not only will that benefit the consumer, but also liberate the producer from the agony of toil.
 The enslavement of man to man will cease.
 As all work will be done by “living tools,” as described by Aristotle in “Poetics,” everyone will be free to pursue as he pleases, without worry, perpetual and protean.